 To celebrate the anniversary of 7 Wonders, the set-up and card game was given a modern paint job.
 The design of the box and the game material was changed and at the same time adapted for people with color vision impairments, and the rules, game aids and card texts were revised, designed to save space and made more accessible.

-Overall, the clearly structured material makes a tidy impression.
-You can tell by the less colorful, but gold-shining play box.
-The illustration of the game material has also been appropriately reduced so that information is now more clearly recognizable.
-Many of the improvements in the new edition of 7 Wonders fall into the “Quality of life” category, it is not fundamentally necessary, but in the bulk the detail improvements affect the gaming experience noticeably.
+Overall, the more clearly designed material makes a tidy impression.
+You can see that from the less colorful but shiny gold game box.
+The illustrations of the game material have also been attractively reduced so that information is now more clearly recognizable.
+Many improvements in the new edition of 7 Wonders fall into the "Quality of life" category, which is not absolutely necessary in principle, but in bulk the detailed improvements noticeably affect the gaming experience.

 Visual revision: beautiful and practical

 The slightly enlarged game box contains seven wonders of the world tableaus, 49 Age I cards, 49 Age II cards, 50 Age III cards, 48 conflict markers: 24 defeat markers and 24 victory markers, 78 coins: 54 coins with a value of 1 and 24 coins with a value of 3, 1 scoring pad, 1 map overview, 1 eight-page set of instructions and 3 game aids.

 Compared to the first edition, the wonder of the world tableaus, which from now on have a day and a night side, as well as the game instructions have been enlarged slightly, which is intended to improve clarity.
 The age cards have also been revised.
 They shine on their back, depending on the age, not only in bronze, silver or gold, but also offer more easily understandable symbolism.